Older Home Wiring Risks: Knob-and-Tube, Aluminum, and Aging Insulation

 Warning signs include:

-- Warm outlet plates or warm wall areas
+• Warm outlet plates, switches, plugs, or wall areas

-- Buzzing or crackling sounds from outlets or switches
+• Buzzing or crackling sounds from outlets, switches, or fixtures

 None of these automatically prove major wiring failure, but in an older home they should be taken seriously because the odds of hidden age-related weakness are higher.